 While mobile technology means staff could pop to the local coffee shop to answer a few emails and make some calls, if not considered properly this type of recovery could actually add to the crisis being faced.
 What’s important is to have a professional workspace available for your key employees at a location that best suits you when an incident occurs.

-By combining a people-focused with an IT-focused approach your business continuity plans will get you back to work on an even keel.
+By combining a people-focused with an IT-focused approach your business continuity services will get you back to work on an even keel.

 As the UK’s most accredited cloud company, iomart operates to ISO 22301, the international standard for business continuity, and has been delivering the most robust backup, disaster recovery, and connectivity solutions for over 20 years.

 In addition our new Dynamic Workplace Recovery service in partnership with Regus, the world’s largest provider of flexible workspace solutions, allows us to provide a complete business continuity offering, with access to a network of over 3000 emergency workspace locations worldwide.
 Click here to find out more.